-The Golden Cane Palm is one of the most popular and attractive palms with golden stems and yellow-green fronds.
+The Gold Cane Palm is one of the most popular and attractive palms with golden stems and yellow-green fronds.
 Also known as the Butterfly Palm, the leaves curve upwards in multiple stems to create a butterfly look.
 The Golden Cane Palm is very adaptable and can be grown in full sun to part shade or in a bright spot indoors.
 It will give any corner a touch of natural and tropical detail.
+If you are a palm plant lover, check out our best-selling large Golden Cane Palm!

 Here’s how to care for your Golden Cane Palm.